waku-org/specs/standards/core/rln-contract.md

 - `200` messages per epoch as mid-tier;
 - `600` messages per epoch as high-tier.

-User-facing applications SHOULD save membership expiration dates in a local keystore during registration, and notify the user when their membership is about to expire.
+User-facing applications SHOULD save membership expiration timestamps in a local keystore during registration, and notify the user when their membership is about to expire.

 ## Q&A